Hi guys. I’m Sarah Mueller from Early Bird Mom and today I’m going to be sharing with you the Top Sinking Funds Everyone Should Have.

 One of the problems you may encounter when you start budgeting as a beginner is spending money in places you hadn’t anticipated.
 This is to be expected in budgeting – you’ll have to make adjustments along the way.

 To help you out, take a look at these 23 budget categories or “sinking funds.”

-Sinking Fund defined: A sinking fund is a budget category that you don’t necessarily need every month, but that you want to contribute to, in order to start building up a balance.
+Sinking Fund defined: A sinking fund (or reserve fund) is a budget category that you don’t necessarily need every month, but that you want to contribute to, in order to start building up a balance.
 You “sink” or save money into a budget category or “fund” and let it build up over time.